 Besides constraints and hierarchical levels of control, a third basic concept in STAMP is that of process models.
 Any controller-human or automated-must contain a model of the system being controlled.
-For humans, this model is generally referred to as their mental model of the process being controlled.
 The figure below shows a typical control loop where an automated controller is supervised by a human controller.

-For effective control, the process models must contain the following: (1) the current state of the system being controlled, (2) the required relationship between system variables, and (3) the ways the process can change state.
+Any controller must have a model (for human controllers this is a mental model) of (1) the current state of the system being controlled, (2) the required relationship between system variables, and (3) the ways the process can change state.
 Accidents, particularly system accidents, frequently result from inconsistencies between the model of the process used by the controllers and the actual process state; for example, the lander software thinks the lander has reached the surface and shuts down the descent engine; the Minister of Health has received no reports about water quality problems and believes the state of water quality in the town is better than it actually is; or a mission manager believes that foam shedding is a maintenance or turnaround issue only.
 Part of our modeling efforts involve creating the process models, examining the ways that they can become inconsistent with the actual state (e.g., missing or incorrect feedback), and determining what feedback loops are necessary to maintain the safety constraints.

 When there are multiple controllers and decision makers, system accidents may also involve inadequate control actions and unexpected side effects of decisions or actions, again often the result of inconsistent process models.
 For example, two controllers may both think the other is making the required control action, or they make control actions that conflict with each other.
 Communication plays an important role here.
-Leplat suggests that accidents are most likely in boundary or overlap areas where two or more controllers control the same process [3].
+Leplat suggests that accidents are most likely in boundary or overlap areas where two or more controllers control the same process [2].